Congenica/psga-reusable-workflows/EC2_SPOT_FLEET.md

-# Start runners using EC@ fleet requests
+# Start runners using EC2 fleet requests

 The idea is to replace
 - [ec2-runner-start.yaml](.github/workflows/ec2-runner-start.yaml)